IOTechSystems/xrt-examples/AzureSphere/README.md

 1. All hands-on and setup are based on either Windows and Visual Studio or Linux (Ubuntu 20.4) and [Visual Studio Code](https://code.visualstudio.com/download})
 2. Up to date Visual Studio and [Azure Sphere SDK](https://docs.microsoft.com/en-us/azure-sphere/install/install-sdk?pivots=visual-studio#azure-sphere-sdk-for-visual-studio) for Visual Studio are installed on your host PC
-3. Either [ModbusPal](http://modbuspal.sourceforge.net/) Java Modbus simulator installed on your Windows or Linux host PC, or a  Damocles2 Mini connected by wired EtherNet to Guardian 100 module
+3. Either [ModbusPal jar file](https://iotech.jfrog.io/artifactory/public/ModbusPal.jar) Java Modbus simulator installed on your Windows or Linux host PC, or a  Damocles2 Mini connected by wired EtherNet to Guardian 100 module
 4. Azure IoT Hub setup (see instructions, attached pdf ?)
 5. Guardian 100 module hardware claimed by AzureSphere Cloud Tenant